 PunyInform defines both public and private routines.
-The private routines are prefixed with an underscore (for example, ParsePattern) and should not be used by a game developer.
+The private routines are prefixed with an underscore (for example, ParsePattern) and using them is not recommended.
 The public routines do not have this prefix, and are for general use.
-Most of the public routines work the same, or in a very similar manner, to corresponding routines in DM4, but PunyInform also offers a few extra routines not available in Inform.
+Most of the public routines work the same, or in a very similar manner, to corresponding routines in DM4, but PunyInform also offers a few extra routines not available in the standard library.
 All public routines are listed below in this section.